alexandersumer/sliding-limiter/README.md

 ## Application Usage

-The following usage instructions are for Mac.
+The following usage instructions are for Mac (will be similar to Linux).

 This application requires: Ruby, Rails, Bundler and Redis.